JackTschetter/format-string-injection/README.md

 ## Tools Used

-- **Operating System**: Linux.
-Perhaps in the future other compatible Unix variants.
+- **Operating System**: Linux x86-64.
+Reccommended to use a machine running Ubuntu 22.04.
 - **Programming Language(s)**: C
-- **Libraries**: The GUI portion uses the GTK 3 family of GUI libraries.

 ---